Marine Wire Termination – The Tools

 NOTE: I cut the non-shrunk end off of this terminal for illustrative purposes only.

-If you are a professional, interested in an excellent heat shrink crimp tool, it is available in the MarineHowTo.com Web Store;
+If you are a professional, interested in a USA made professional level heat shrink crimp tool, the PRO-HST is available in the MarineHowTo.com Web Store;

 All proceeds from the sale if this tool are re-invested into MarineHowTo.com to help keep it free.